 The trunk yields without wounding a hard, yellow, whitish or colourless resin that is soluble in turpentine.
 It is sometimes used as a varnish-over-paint, though it is reportedly somewhat inferior to better-known and more widely used varnish resins.

 Thingan is commonly grown in its native range as a street and landscape tree for its shapely and stately form, as well as for the shade it gives.

 Unrestricted logging in its native range has led to a decline in natural populations.
 It is recorded as a vulnerable tree species by the International Union for Conservation of Nature and Natural Resources (IUCN), which brings attention to its conservation needs.

 Trees providing shade in an urban park (Ho Chi Minh City, Vietnam)

 Planted as a street tree (Ho Chi Minh City, Vietnam)

-The resin exude in its powdered form is used in traditional medicine in Myanmar (Burma) as a styptic, with action that helps to halt bleeding when applied to wounds.
+The resin is collected, powdered and used in traditional medicine in Myanmar (Burma) as a styptic, with action that helps stop bleeding when applied to wounds.

 Grows naturally in humid tropical lowland climates, generally areas with annual lows of 19 to 25°C, annual highs of 27 to 35°C, annual rainfall of 1300 to 5000 mm and a dry season of 5 months or less.